Make this fresh Red Snapper with Green Beans and a jalapeno mint drizzle in 30 minutes or less.

 Growing up in the small town of Terrace, B.C. my dad used to go fishing regularly.

-He and his friends would go out ocean fishing once or twice a season and bring home everything from halibut, red snapper, ling cod, heck there was even an octopus in the kitchen sink once.
+He and his friends would go out ocean fishing once or twice a season and bring home everything from halibut, red snapper, ling cod, I even came home to an octopus in the kitchen sink once.
 My mom made a Portuguese soup with that octopus if I recall correctly.

 Truth is we never knew what he was going to come home with but mom my was always ready for a fish feed.